 | 10 mg | 2 mL | 500 mcg |

-Both are pharmaceutical-grade water, but they serve different purposes:
+Both are pharmaceutical-grade, but they serve different purposes:

-For research peptides stored in multi-use vials, BAC water is always the correct choice.
+For research compounds stored in multi-use vials, BAC water is always the correct choice.

 Use the Reconstitution Calculator to see exactly how many units to draw.
-Then learn how to store and how to inject.
+Then learn how to store your reconstituted vials.